cactus-compute/cactus-react-native/README.md

 #### State

-- `response: string` - Current transcription text.
+- `transcription: string` - Current transcription text.
 Automatically accumulated during streaming.
 Cleared before each new transcription and when calling `reset()` or `destroy()`.
 - `isGenerating: boolean` - Whether the model is currently generating (transcription or embedding).
 Both operations share this flag.
 - `isInitializing: boolean` - Whether the model is initializing.
 - `isDownloaded: boolean` - Whether the model is downloaded locally.
 Automatically checked when the hook mounts or model changes.